 The surname Maun was first found in Cornwall at St. Mawgan in Pydar or Mawgan.
 St. Mawgan claims its name from Mawgan, a Brythonic saint who flourished in the 5th or 6th century.
 Little is known about the saint and many believe that the saint is one in the same as Meugan who was listed as a saint about the same time in Wales.
 As far as the place name is concerned, the earliest record of the place was as "Sanctus Mawan" in the Domesday Book of 1086.
 St Mawgan Monastery was an ancient monastery located here and was known to have been well established by the time of the Conquest.
 Mawgan-in-Meneage is a civil parish also found in Cornwall.

 Early History of the Maun family

-Another 129 words (9 lines of text) are included under the topic Early Maun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maun research.
+Another 65 words (5 lines of text) are included under the topic Early Maun History in all our PDF Extended History products and printed products wherever possible.

 Maun Spelling Variations